Choose The Hartford for All Your Georgia Business Insurance Needs

 Georgia law requires all employers of three of more full or part time employees to carry workers’ compensation coverage or to be a qualified self-insured.
 Other parties may require evidence of insurance from a business.
 For example, mortgagees and lienholders usually require evidence of property insurance.
-For specific information, visit the Georgia Department of Insurance Business Guide to Insurance.
+For specific information, visit the Georgia Department of Insurance.

 Additional Georgia Business Insurance Links